Is milk good for acid reflux?

 Coconut milk is another alternative to traditional dairy milk.
 A good source of healthy fats, coconut milk may be beneficial for some people with acid reflux, especially those who struggle with the acidity of dairy milk.

 Coconut milk can help neutralize acid and soothe the esophagus, but it’s essential to choose unsweetened varieties to avoid adding extra sugar, which could trigger reflux.
+But many still wonder, is coconut milk good for acid reflux, or can it make symptoms worse?

 4. What milk is good for acid reflux?